priyamsahoo/Day-Zero-Diagnostics/README.md

 # Day-Zero-Diagnostics
-A Desktop App built using python that was intended to be used in the University Medicare Center.
+A Desktop App built using Python that was intended to be used in the University Medicare Center.
 It has the has the following modes:

 ## Doctor Mode